neontomo/umain-munchies-project/README.md

 6. change my browser size - see the website change to fit the new size
 7. see clear states for filters and restaurant cards
 8. see error messages if something goes wrong
-9. make a purchase
-10. more to be added...

 ## what i learned and how i reasoned through the project